normen/homebridge-platform-maxcube/README.md

 ## Additional Notes

 ### Heating/Cooling Mode
 HomeKit provides a "mode" setting for thermostat devices that allows toggling Off/Heating/Cooling/Auto.
 This setting is used by this plugin to switch between the "Auto" and "Manual" modes of Max! thermostat devices or to turn them off (e.g. via Siri command).
+The mode setting works bidirectionally, if you enable any of the modes on your thermostat device HomeKit will show it accordingly.

-The modes mean different things for this plugin:
+The modes mean different things in HomeKit the Max!
+Cube:

 #### Off = off temperature + manual mode
 The thermostat is set to the off temperature defined in Max!.
 Setting manual mode prevents the Max! schedule from taking over.
 Setting any other mode when the thermostat is off will set the temperature to the default.

-#### Heating = comfort temperature + manual mode
+#### Heating = manual mode
 Sets the thermostat to manual mode and automatically sets the temperature to the "comfort" temperature defined in Max!.
 Setting manual mode prevents the Max! schedule from taking over so it can be used to make "vacation" scenes in HomeKit.

 #### Cooling = eco temperature + manual mode